 If you are starting to experience pushback or resistance to any requests from a team member it can be one of the less obvious signs of disengagement.
 There can be a plethora of reasons why people don’t like to do some extra tasks in the workplace, and they don’t always indicate disengagement.
 Let’s consider some of the ways a team member may be pushing back and specifically what the pushback looks like.

-Team members who have high Blaze energy such as Agent Dynamics Supporter profiles usually avoid confrontation as they tend to take criticism personally and internalise it to a large degree.
+Team members who have high Inspiring energy such as Coach profiles usually avoid confrontation as they tend to take criticism personally and internalise it to a large degree.
 They will more than likely take on the additional workload with little complaint, but team leaders need to be aware that disharmony is probably bubbling away beneath the surface.

 As we have spoken about in each article, disengagement is often a sign that a team member is in the departure lounge and about to leave or looking for a new job.
 Most don’t want to flag that they are leaving, however, especially if they are still in the transit lounge.
 The pushback against requests by the management team to take on additional tasks will often flag their disinterest so many who are looking at leaving will actually take on more tasks in the short period before they announce their departure.

 Rarely have I met someone who is happy to take on additional work, although they do exist and team culture is often the determining factor.
 A team where the members are working in flow has the capacity to allocate tasks specifically to the right profile type and achieve substantial increases in capacity and productivity.

 The message I would like to leave you with is to keep your team in flow by understanding their strengths and their challenges and then leverage these for the benefit of the team and the profitability of the business.